faizan-m/faizan-m.github.io/projects.md

 *Technical Details:*
 * A central Raspberry Pi 3B+ running ROS
-* An Arduino Mega facilitating the Pi by interacting with sensors and actuators in real time
+* An Arduino Mega interacting with sensors and actuators in real time
 * Equipped with LIDAR and a servo controlled fire-extinguisher
+* Biggest challenges:
+  * Limited computation power of the Pi
-* Biggest challenge was tuning the mapping and path-planning algorithms to run on limited computation power
+  * Tuning the mapping and path-planning algorithms
+  * Developing a robust navigation stack

 *Results:*
 * Capable of point-point navigation in an unknown environment using SLAM
 * Club's first functional ROS-powered robot
-* Won the Olympiad in Senior Individual Category in [2018](https://tuftsdaily.com/news/2018/04/24/tufts-robotics-wins-international-competition-trinity-college/) and 2019.
+* Won the Olympiad in Senior Individual Category in [2018](https://tuftsdaily.com/news/2018/04/24/tufts-robotics-wins-international-competition-trinity-college/){:target="_blank"} and 2019.

 {% include image-caption.html imageurl="/assets/images/robotics/trin19.jpg" title="Robot19" caption="" %}